tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_sample_requests.md

 <a class="noExtIcon" href="http://developer.nytimes.com/article_search_v2.json#/Console/GET/articlesearch.json"><img src="images/nytimesrequestexample.png"/></a>

-The API Explorer lets you insert your own values, your own API key, and other parameters into a request so you can see the responses directly in the Explorer.
-Being able to see your own data maybe makes the response more real and immediate.
+The API Explorer lets you insert your own values, your own API key, and other parameters into a request so you can see the responses directly in the API Explorer.
+Being able to see your own data makes the response more real and immediate.

 However, if you don't have the right data in your system, using your own API key may not show you the full response that's possible.
 It works best when the resources involve public information and the requests are GET requests.